Darshna76/EducaseAssignMent/README.md

 - React: The frontend of the application is built using React, a JavaScript library for building user interfaces.
 - React Router: The application uses React Router for client-side routing and navigation.
 - `react-toastify`: This library is used for displaying toast notifications.

+## Deployment

+This project is deployed and hosted on Netlify, making it accessible to users on the web.
+You can access the live version of the application at the following URL: [Project on Netlify](https://your-netlify-url.com).

+Netlify provides continuous deployment and hosting services, ensuring that your application is always up and running with the latest changes from your repository.